 At some point you’ve probably seen people whizzing round on those nippy scooters that you operate simply by standing on them.
-The Segway is an electric two-wheeled vehicle designed to operate on pavements and pathways.
+The Segway is an electric two-wheeled vehicle designed to operate on Indian Sandstone pavement, asphalt pavement and pathways.
 Invented by Dean Kamen, it was launched in 2001.
 Operating the vehicle is easier than it looks, and the Segway is balanced by its built-in sensor system and the direction the rider leans.

 Using Segway used to be very popular way how to move around the city centre, when you didn’t want to spend the time walking.
 However, since summer 2017, these environmentally friendly vehicles are banned in the centre of Prague.